 For the same reason you Americans no longer walk around in cowboy boots greeting each other with “Howdy pardner!”

 Countries change.
 But sadly, there was one change Australia enthusiastically embraced that it really shouldn’t have:

 As a result of their armchair-athlete tendencies, Australians are now one of the most obese populations in the world.
-In an extensive survey of 188 countries published in Lancet in 2014, Australia ranked as the world’s 25th fattest country (Tonga received the dubious honour of #1 spot, while the US came in 16th).
+In an extensive survey of 188 countries published in Lancet in 2014, Australia ranked as the world’s 25th fattest country (Tonga received the dubious honor of #1 spot, while the US came in 16th).

 And it sure as heck was not an increase in sugar intake that led to the plumpification of Australia.